 To identify areas in need of development and improvement to share good practice

 Workforce Disability Equality Standard (WDES) was introduced in 2018.
 It consists of a set of specific measures to enable us to compare the experiences of disabled and non-disabled staff since research shows that a motivated, included and valued workforce helps to deliver high quality patient care, increased patient satisfaction and improved patient safety.
 For more information, view CWP’s Workforce Disability Equality Standard Report.
-Also please take a look at our Workforce Disability Eqaulity Standards action plan.
+Also please take a look at our Workforce Disability Equality Standards action plan.

 Workforce Race Equality Standard (WRES) was introduced in 2015.
 The WRES seeks to prompt inquiry to better understand why it is that BME staff often receive much poorer treatment than White staff in the workplace and to facilitate the closing of those gaps.
-For more information, view CWP’s Workforce Race Equality Report there are also seperate reports for Bank Staff Bank Workforce Race Equality Report and Medical Staff Medical Workforce Race Equality Report
+For more information, view CWP’s Workforce Race Equality Report Also take a look at our Workforce Race Equality Standard action plan.

 CWP is listed as being in the top 10 best performers in England (2021) for providing "equal opportunities for career progression or promotion" and "its percentage of board members by ethnicity compared to BME workforce within NHS Trusts by region".
 Our most recent WRES report identified a 21.4% Board percentage figure against 5.5% for the overall Trust, 7.08% for the local population and a 12.6% NHS national average.